MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-overview.md

 An AL file declares a namespace at the beginning of the file, and all objects in the code file belong to that namespace.
 A given object can only belong to one namespace, but the same namespace can be used for multiple AL files, which means for multiple objects.

 > [!IMPORTANT]
 > Renaming existing object or member names is a breaking change, therefore namespaces can only help with logical structure for existing objects.
+>
+> Any app, which is dependent on your app will be broken if you rename namespaces, and likewise your app will break if any of the dependencies rename their namespaces.

 ## Namespace syntax